Last updated on October 11, 2025

 What Are Black Artifacts in MTG?

-Black artifacts are cards with the artifact type and a black mana value.
+Black artifacts are cards with the artifact card type and a mono-black color, though some might have additional colors in their color identity.
 These artifacts also count as being black spells on the stack or in hand and black permanents in any zone that cares about their color; for example, you can Ringsight for Bolas's Citadel if you control a black creature.

 Black artifacts have effects that fall within black’s share of the color pie.
 You’ll see plenty of ways to pay life for board or card advantage, means of sacrificing creatures for power, and more than a few cards that interact with your graveyard.